MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-ws_type_mapping.md

 ### -field WS_ANY_ELEMENT_TYPE_MAPPING:4

-This is used when when the type corresponds to the complete
+This is used when the type corresponds to the complete
                     element, including the name and namespace of the element.
                     The definition may include attributes and child elements and text.